Using Artifactory 6.x ?

 Deploying Multiple Files

-To deploy multiple files together, set the deploy Type to Multi, fill in the rest of the fields in the dialog and click "Deploy".
+To deploy multiple files together, simple set the deploy Type to Multi, fill in the rest of the fields in the dialog and click "Deploy".

 Deploying an Artifact Bundle